Sintraconsulting/ApiStackNet/UnitTestProject2/README.md

 ## infos
 The current test ambient refers to the "ApiStackNet.Demo" Project.
-The current dependencies and NuGet packages are alligned with the "ApiStackNetTest".
+The current dependencies and NuGet packages are alligned with the "ApiStackNetTest" Project.